 District employees are subject to the following criteria:

 All employees must establish and maintain permanent residency within 20 miles of the 2016 corporate limits of the District.
 Newly hired employees must meet this criterion within six months from their first day of employment.
 View the Residency Boundary Map (PDF) .

 Most employees must possess a valid driver’s license and be eligible to be covered by the District’s vehicle insurance policy.
-All maintenance employees must obtain a CDL license after completion of their probationary period.
+All maintenance employees must obtain a CDL license after 11 months of their hire date.